MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 1. Browse the new website http://**[yourwebsite]**.azurewebsites.net/location.html.

-1. You will get your current location by clicking "GetCurrentLocation" button.
+1. You will get your current location by clicking *GetCurrentLocation* button.

 	![Current Location](images/current-location.png)